nalagoz/data-spotify-releases/doc/readme-data.txt

 5.1  Has the dataset been used for any tasks already?
      If so, please provide a description.

-     Joint research with Nazil Alagoz and George Knox.
+     Joint research with Nazli Alagoz and George Knox.
      "Platform Incentives and Commercial Music Production".

 5.2  Is there a repository that links to any or all papers or systems